deepakshinde/darksea/README.md

 <%= relevant_javascript %>
 ```

-This will deliver your admin stylesheet for any route that has "admin" in the path.
+This will deliver your admin stylesheet and javascript for any route that has "admin" in the path.
 Not too shabby.